Fudge-maker

 Place the squares onto plates or into special, tiny boxes lined with aluminum foil.
 Give to loved ones.
 Notice how the special small boxes will be carefully returned by the loved ones hoping to be on the fudge list for the next year.

-Joyelle Shehee Callahan: “I would always look forward to our small box at Christmas, and opening it up to see the foil wrap and inside the foil, and the tiny perfect squares of rich, delicious fudge.
+Joyelle Shehee Callahan: “I would always look forward to our small box at Christmas, opening it up to see the foil wrap, and inside the foil, tiny perfect squares of rich, delicious fudge.
 Yum!”